— Hooper and Donna

 A photo of one of our typical parties:

 Don Nelson is in the foreground.
-He was a theater critic for the New York Times and his wife Ricki Fulmer wrote for magazines.
+He was a theater critic for the New York Times and his wife Ricki Fulmer wrote for magazines like Cosmopolitan.
 Poet and writer Norman Rosten was in attendance off screen and his daughter Patty is standing facing the camera.
 UN diplomat Cesar Ortiz-Tinoco is on the right in the background, wearing glasses.
 He was the husband of poet, cookbook writer, and Gourmet Magazine contributor, Elizabeth Lambert Ortiz.
 She was also in attendance somewhere off screen.